fanteastick/quartz-test/content/rgb/Download more storage space.md

 |No ??TB partition|Not mounted/recognized|
 |98GB partition|Where Immich is storing|

-If you want Immich to use the ??TB disk, you must mount it and point Immich’s storage there.
+If you want Immich to use the ??TB disk, you must mount it and point Immich's storage there.

-If you need step-by-step help with mounting or reconfiguring Immich, just provide the output of `lsblk` and I’ll guide you!
+If you need step-by-step help with mounting or reconfiguring Immich, just provide the output of `lsblk` and I'll guide you!

 Add to follow-up